Wanaiysha/mppnp/README.md

 make blasclean
 make
 ```
 This will create the mppnp.exe file.
 If you encounter other errors, particularly the "Error: Missing actual argument for argument time...", it's likely due to two lines in mppnp.F90 (line 724 and 1610).
-For now, I've only commented out these lines as I haven't yet figured out how to solve them yet.
-Another problem can be due to openblas was not set properly.So check your make debug.
+For now, I've only commented out these lines as I haven't yet figured out how to solve them.
+Another problem can be due to openblas was not set properly.
+So check your make debug.
 I did get help from Marco Pignatari a lot!

 **UPDATE** It seems that mppnp.F90 called a subroutine from solver/solver.F90 and decay.F90 which doesnt match with the 'time' argument.
-So I replaced the solver.f90 using the solver.f90 file from **NuPPN-modify_D_term** (From NuPPN -branch) which almost identical except the 'time' dependencies, and finally the code works.
+So I replaced the solver.f90 using the solver.f90 file from **NuPPN-modify_D_term** (From NuPPN -branch) which is almost identical except the 'time' dependencies, and finally the code works.
 The replacement was to remove the subroutine 'equilibrium check' in the solver module.
 I shared the replacement files here too.
-Hoewever keep in mind, this will make the PPN module encounters error.
+However keep in mind, this will make the PPN module encounter errors.
+I'm guessing the new routine, 'equilibrium check' is implemented for PPN and isn't ready for MPPNP yet.
 Now
  ```
 mpirun -np 16 ./mppnp.exe